On the Parenthesisations of Matrix Chains: All are Useful, Few Are Essential: All parenthesisations are useful

 \begin{proof} The case $n \leq 2$ is trivial, so assume $n \geq 3$.
-Consider an arbitrary ordering $\mathcal A \in \mathcal S_n$.
-We will construct an instance $\boldsymbol{k}$ on which $\mathcal{A}$ is uniquely optimal.
-We do so in three steps.
-In Step~1, we craft a sequence of increasingly larger positive integers.
-In Step~2, we assign values from this sequence to $\boldsymbol k$.
-At this point, we have constructed \emph{one} instance on which $\mathcal A$ is uniquely optimal.
-In Step~3, we apply Lemma~\ref{lemma::infinity} to show that every ordering is uniquely optimal on \emph{infinitely} many instances.
+Consider an arbitrary parenthesisation $\mathcal A \in \mathcal S_n$.
+We will construct an instance $\boldsymbol{k}$ on which $\mathcal{A}$ is uniquely optimal and hence useful per Definition~\ref{def:useful}.
+We construct the instance in two steps.
+In Step~1, we craft an increasing sequence of positive integers.
+From this sequence, in Step~2 we construct an instance $\boldsymbol{k}$ on which $\mathcal A$ is uniquely optimal.
+Finally, we apply Lemma~\ref{lemma::infinity} to go from one to infinitely many instances.
+The result then follows.

-\textbf{Step 1.
-Craft a sequence of positive integers.} Let $1 = R_0 < R_1 < \ldots < R_{n-1}$ be the finite sequence of increasingly larger positive rational numbers given by
+\emph{Step 1.
+Craft an increasing sequence of positive integers.} Let $n$ be the length of the matrix chain.
+Let $1 = R_0 < R_1 < \ldots < R_{n-1} = 2$ be the increasing sequence of positive rational numbers defined by